Nuclei-Software/nuclei-linux-sdk/optee/README_en.md

 The TEE driver and optee dts node needs to be configured for linux, so that the OPTEE driver can be loaded upon startup.

+> If you see an error when compiling optee, please check the error message, such as pyelftools cryptography module of python3.
+You can refer to the basic environment required for compiling optee.(https://optee.readthedocs.io/en/latest/building/prerequisites.html)

 ## Start and Running log

 The following log includes the startup process of the SMP system and running two client application (CA) applications：optee_example_hello_world,optee_example_demo.